ASCE-EERI Seismic Design

 |

-In 2010, we started competing in the international Seismic Design competition, which is hosted annually by EERI (Earthquake Engineering Research Institute).
-Only two years later at the 2012 EERI conference in Memphis, Tennessee, we won 1st place in the national competition.
-In 2013, we would defend our title by taking home first place again in Seattle, Washington.
+We started competing in the Seismic Design Competition in 2010, and only two years later, we won 1st place at the 2012 EERI conference in Memphis, Tennessee.
+In 2013, we defended our title by taking home 1st place again in Seattle, Washington.
 After falling short in Anchorage, Alaska for the 2014 competition, our team came back strong in the following year in 2015, winning 2nd place out of 38 schools and snatching the coveted CSI Communication Award in Boston, Massachusetts.
-In the past six years we have received two 2nd place finishes, two 4th place finishes, and two 6th place finishes.
-We are excited for the 2024 competition, where we hope to win big once again!
+In the past seven years, we received two 2nd place finishes, two 4th place finishes, and two 6th place finishes.
+We are excited for the 2026 competition, where we hope to win big once again! |

 Gallery